purescript/registry-dev/README.md

 Things we _do not_ aim to achieve with this design:
 - **all-purpose use**: we are going to care about hosting PureScript packages only.
 - **user-facing frontend**: this design aims to provide procedures for publishing, collecting, hosting and distributing PureScript packages.
-  The metadata about packages will be exposed publicly, but we do not concern ourselves with presenting it in a navigable/queriable way - other tools/services should be built on top of this data to achieve that.
+  The metadata about packages will be exposed publicly, but we do not concern ourselves with presenting it in a navigable/queriable way — other tools/services should be built on top of this data to achieve that.

-# Proposed design: "Just a GitHub Repo"
+# Proposed design: “Just a GitHub Repo”

 Two main ideas here:
-- the Registry is nothing more than __some data__ - in our case tarball of package sources stored somewhere public - and __some metadata__ linked to the data so that we can make sense of it - in our case this GitHub repo is our "metadata storage"
+- the Registry is nothing more than __some data__ — in our case tarball of package sources stored somewhere public — and __some metadata__ linked to the data so that we can make sense of it — in our case this GitHub repo is our “metadata storage”
 - to minimize the attack surface we will use a __pull model__ where all sources are fetched by our CI rather than having authors upload them.
 In practice this means that all the registry operations will run on the CI infrastructure of this repo.

 This repo will contain: